graywolftech/rest-ts/README.md

 # rest-ts
 End-to-end REST API typings using TypeScript.

 > Original idea taken from @rawrmaan [restyped](https://github.com/rawrmaan/restyped).
-This library offers stricter type checking, updated dependencies and incorporate [`io-ts`](https://github.com/gcanti/io-ts) for automatic boundary type-checking.
+This library offers stricter type checking, updated dependencies and incorporates [`io-ts`](https://github.com/gcanti/io-ts) for automatic boundary type-checking.

 ## The Idea
 Define your REST API such that it can be consumed by your frontend and backend.
 Use simple wrappers around client libraries such as [axios](https://github.com/axios/axios) and router libraries such as [express](https://expressjs.com/) which consume your API definition and then type check your requests / route definitions during compilation time and do boundary checks during runtime.